MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

 ## Step 6 - Validate AD shadow principals are being created

-After the functional level are raised, the PAM feature is enabled in AD and the MIM configuration changed, then

-* MIM will use the TTL feature for memberships in existing PRIV forest groups created using SID history and for shadow security principal groups
-* The `New-PAMGroup` cmdlet will create new shadow security principal groups, rather than use SID history
+After the functional level are raised, the PAM feature is enabled in AD and the MIM configuration changed, then MIM will continue to use the existing PRIV forest groups that were created using SID history, or that are Priv-only groups.
+In those groups it will use the AD TTL membership feature to time-limit the membership.
+For any new groups, the `New-PAMGroup` cmdlet will create new shadow security principal groups, rather than use SID history.

 1. Create a new security group in a CORP forest domain.
 For example, the group could be named "G2".
 1. Make sure you're signed in into the server hosting MIM Service as a MIM administrator.
 1. Launch PowerShell.
-1. Type the following command, referring to the group which was created.
+1. Type the following command, referring to the group that was created.

     ```powershell
     New-PAMGroup -SourceDomain "CORP" -SourceGroupName "G2"
     ```

 1. When the command completes, check that in the output object, the Source Account SID and Priv Account SID match.
-The resulting shadow principal object will have been created in the PRIV domain under `"CN=Shadow Principal Configuration,CN=Services,CN=Configuration"`.
+The resulting shadow principal object will have been created in the PRIV domain under `CN=Shadow Principal Configuration,CN=Services,CN=Configuration`.